 Riding a bike might be a great way to get around and enjoy Florida’s sunny weather, but it is not without risks.
 If you are hit by a car while riding your bike, an attorney can help you hold the negligent driver responsible.

 After an accident, you probably have several legal options for compensation to go over with your attorney.
 Many people choose to file insurance claims, but these often do not provide full coverage, and negligent drivers are not really held responsible by anyone in authority.
 A lawsuit might help you get full and fair compensation, while a court holds the wrongdoer who harmed you liable for their behavior.
 In many cases, negligent drivers are at fault, but other parties might also be implicated.
 Talk to your lawyer about your accident to determine who should be held liable and why.
 Damages may be high, especially if your injuries are severe, and your attorney should help you accurately account for all your losses and injuries.

-Call Howe Law at (844) 876-4357 to schedule a free review of your damages and claims with our bicycle accident attorneys.
+Call The Law Offices of David I. Fuchs, Injury & Accident Lawyer, P.A. at (954) 751-4258 to schedule a free review of your damages and claims with our bicycle accident attorneys.